Das Echo

-Das Echo is a monthly German language newspaper based in Montreal, Quebec, Canada.
+Das Echo was a monthly German-language newspaper originally based in Montreal, Quebec, Canada, serving the German-speaking community in Canada and the United States from 1978 to 2022.

 History

 Das Echo began as the Das Echo des Deutschen Hauses für die deutsch-kanadische Gemeinschaft, founded by Paul Christian Walter in 1978.
 It first began printing as a quarterly newssheet for the German community in Greater Montreal.
-Like the majority of newspapers in Germany, it is a subscriber's publication with a comparably small number of freely sold issues.
-Das Echo and the Deutsche Rundschau are the only newspapers by an ethnic minority (German) in Canada to have stringers in most Canadian provinces and many European countries.
+Like the majority of newspapers in Germany, it was a subscription publication with a comparably small number of freely-sold issues.
+Das Echo and the Deutsche Rundschau were the only newspapers by an ethnic minority (German) in Canada to have stringers in most Canadian provinces and many European countries.

-Das Echo faced the delocalisation of its readers from Montreal and the rest of Quebec to other Canadian provinces.
-Like their English speaking neighbours, many German speaking Quebeckers left the province because of the political turmoil and changes that followed the Quiet Revolution.
+Das Echo faced the delocalization of its readers from Montreal and the rest of Quebec to other Canadian provinces.
+Like their English-speaking neighbours, many German-speaking Quebecers left the province because of the political turmoil and changes that followed the Quiet Revolution.
 In 1979 Walter turned the news sheet into a bimonthly newspaper and two years later it became a monthly newspaper, reporting about the activities of and covering information for the German-speaking communities in the Canadian provinces.
-In 1982 the title was finally shortened to Das Echo featuring the subtitle von Küste zu Küste, meaning from coast to coast.
+In 1982, the title was finally shortened to Das Echo featuring the subtitle von Küste zu Küste, meaning from coast to coast.

 From 1984 to 1995 Das Echo experienced a period of extensive growth, exceeding a circulation of 80,000.
-Das Echo has usually been an ethnic press newspaper, but established itself as an independent source of information in central European affairs in North America.
-Since the mid 90s Das Echo has earned a steadily growing number of subscriptions from the United States.
+The newspaper established itself as an independent source of information in central European affairs in North America.
+Beginning in the mid-1990s, Das Echo earned a steadily growing number of subscriptions from the United States.